 To find the 2nd largest value in the data range with duplicates, we will use the following formula:

 - COUNTIF(A2:A9,MAX(A2:A9)) is to count the number of maximum values.
 In this example, we have two maximum values of 5.

-=LARGE(A2:A9,COUNTIF(A2:A9,MAX(A2:A9))+1) is to find the second largest value.
+- LARGE(A2:A9,COUNTIF(A2:A9,MAX(A2:A9))+1) is to find the largest value after the max value.